dainst/gazetteer-gnd-mapping/README.md

-# Gazetteer & GND Mapping
+# Gazetteer & DNB Mapping

-A collection of Python scripts to import Gazetteer and GND database dumps into a common SQLite database, and run fuzzy matching methods on the data sets to find relations based on lexical similarity.
+A collection of Python scripts to import Gazetteer and DNB database dumps into a common SQLite database, and run fuzzy matching methods on the data sets to find relations based on lexical similarity.
 The following programs are provided:

-* **import.py** – reads JSON and JSON-LD dumps of Gazetteer and GND databases into a SQLite database.
+* **import.py** – reads JSON and JSON-LD dumps of Gazetteer and DNB databases into a SQLite database.
-* **fuzzy.py** – uses fuzzy matching to find relations between Gazetteer and GND data sets.
+* **fuzzy.py** – uses fuzzy matching to find relations between Gazetteer and DNB data sets.
 Requires the *sqlean* extension for SQLite.
 * **export.py** – writes matches from database to CSV file.
 * **html5.py** – exports data in HTML5 format (experimental).